rubymonolith/website/app/content/pages/index.html.md

 ## Just say no to passwords

 Let's face it: passwords suck.
-The post-it notes your parents write them on and stick to their phones end up falling off, then they have to run through the password reset rigamrole.
+The post-it notes your parents write them on and stick to their phones end up falling off, then they have to run through the password reset rigmarole.

 Monolith replaces passwords with email login links, sign-in with Google, Apple, and Microsoft.
 No, it doesn't use Passkeys because those will always be "just one year away".